-Monitoring seismic activity around the world is an important task, but it requires equipment placed in close proximity to the places to be observed, and it is not easy if they are in the middle of the ocean.
+Monitoring seismic activity around the world is an important task, but it requires equipment placed close to the places to be observed, and it is not easy if they are located in the middle of the ocean.

 However, human ingenuity has found the solution.
-New research from Berkeley and a technique, distributed acoustic sensing, will make it possible to transform the existing submarine fiber optic cable network into a network of seismographs.
+New Berkeley research and a technique, distributed acoustic sensing, will make it possible to transform the network of existing undersea fiber optic cables into a network of seismographs.
 An unprecedented global vision of the tectonic movements of the Earth can be created.

 We don't know the sea well

-Seismologists currently obtain nearly all of their data from instruments on earth, which means that most of our knowledge of seismic activity is limited to a third of the planet's surface.
+Seismologists currently get almost all of their data from instruments on Earth, meaning that most of our knowledge of seismic activity is limited to a third of the planet's surface.
 We don't even know where all the really dangerous spots are, as there have been no comprehensive studies or long-term monitoring of the ocean floor.

 "There is a huge need for seabed seismology", explains the lead author of the study Nathaniel Lindsey in a Berkeley press release.

-"Any equipment placed in the ocean, even just within the first 50 kilometers from the coast, will be very useful."
+“Any instrumentation placed in the ocean, even just within the first 50 kilometers of the coast, will be very useful.”

 Why haven't we already positioned a worldwide seismograph network?

-Some may wonder why we haven't created a "network" of sensors on the planet's surface to monitor seismic and volcanic activity in a super-precise way.
+Some might wonder why we haven't created a “network” of sensors on the planet's surface to monitor seismic and volcanic activity super precisely.
 After all, that's what we did with satellites, reaching a very precise level of detail.

-Well, it is easier to send satellites into space than to position, manage and reach the precision instruments required for long-term seismic work underwater.
+Well, it's easier to send satellites into space than it is to position, operate and access the precision instruments required for long-term seismic work underwater.

 What if there were already tools out there just waiting for us to use them?
-This is the idea that Lindsey and her colleagues are pursuing with the use of underwater fiber optic cables.
+This is the idea that Lindsey and his colleagues are pursuing with the use of undersea fiber optic cables.

 These cables carry data over long distances, sometimes as part of the Internet backbones and sometimes as part of private networks.
 But one thing that everyone has in common is that they use light to do it.
 Light that is diffused and distorted if the cable moves or changes orientation.